dwimbush/Seattle_Crime_Data_Pipeline/README.md

 3. Run the Docker containers.
 4. ... (additional steps)

-## Clean Up
+## Resource Clean Up
 Instructions for cleaning up resources to avoid incurring unnecessary cloud costs are provided in the documentation.
 This includes steps for tearing down infrastructure provisioned by Terraform and removing data from GCS and BigQuery.

-## Enhancements and Future Work
+## Future Enhancements
-- Implement additional data sources.
+- Implement additional data sources to make correlations for broader insights.
-- Fully host pipeline in the cloud
+- Fully host pipeline in the cloud.
-- Integrate advanced machine learning models for predictive analysis.
 - Improve the dashboard with more interactive features.

-## Contact
-For any queries regarding the project, reach out to [example@email.com](mailto:example@email.com).
-"""